A remarkably simple covariant graviton propagator in Anti-de Sitter spacetime: Abstract

 \section{Abstract}

-We present remarkably simple covariant expressions for the graviton and ghost propagators in Anti-de Sitter and de-Sitter spacetimes valid in any spacetime dimension.
+We present remarkably simple covariant expressions for the graviton and ghost propagators in Anti-de Sitter (AdS) spacetime valid in any spacetime dimension.
 In gravity there is a $2$-parameter family of covariant gauge-fixing conditions and the simplification occurs for a special choice of these parameters.
-In this gauge the graviton propagator satisfies $\nabla^\mu\mu\nabla^\nu\mu \, G_{\mu\nu,\alpha'\beta'}(\mu)=0$, where $\mu$ is the geodesic distance between two points, and this condition implies an improved IR behavior.
+In this gauge the graviton propagator satisfies $\nabla^\mu\mu\nabla^\nu\mu \, G_{\mu\nu,\alpha'\beta'}(\mu)=0$, where $\mu$ is the geodesic distance between two points, and this condition implies an improved infrared behavior.
 This gauge choice is not possible in flat spacetime.

-In this Letter we present a particularly simple graviton propagator for Anti-de Sitter (AdS) and de Sitter (dS) spacetimes.
-While a fully satisfactory quantum framework for gravity with such asymptotics is still work in progress, at low energies the theory is well-described by General Relativity with a cosmological constant.
+In this Letter we present a particularly simple graviton propagator for Anti-de Sitter (AdS) spacetime.
+While a fully satisfactory quantum framework for gravity with such asymptotics is still work in progress, at low energies the theory is well-described by General Relativity with a negative cosmological constant.
 Within this approximation, quantum effects may be computed using perturbative quantum gravity.
 The main ingredient for such computations is the graviton propagator, defined as the inverse of the differential operator appearing in the kinetic term of the metric fluctuation in the Einstein-Hilbert (EH) action.